hjben/docker-server/README.md

 #### 6. Start Hadoop service
 - In master container shell, run the command "/start-all.sh".
 Then the Hadoop service will be started.
-- If you're in host shell, command below may be work for you.
+- If you're in host shell and not in container shell, command below may be work for you.
   - docker exec {master_container_name} /bin/bash -c "/start-all.sh"
   - eg. docker exec master /bin/bash -c "/start-all.sh"
+- If you stoped the cluster before and want to restart cluster service, run the command "/restart-all.sh".
+- "/start-all.sh" contains some linux command to format and clean HDFS.

 #### 7. Access to container BASH shell (With Another CLI)
 - You can access to the container by typing "docker exec" command.